 Here are some things for you to think about.

-3. You could begin thinking about other job types in the software areas such as software testing, but the starting place for a career that you will be happy in is to be sure you will be utilizing skills that you are good at and enjoy using.
+3. You could begin thinking about other job types in software areas such as software testing.
+But the starting place for any career that will bring fulfillment and satisfaction, is to ask yourself the question ‘will I be utilizing skills that I am good at and enjoy using.
 Also, you could benefit from doing my Free Career Finder Assessment.